xFrah/ACSAI-obsidian/MD VERSIONS/Guides to the exams/Statistics Exam.md

 ### 3. Test statistic

 A test statistic measures how far the point estimate falls from the parameter value given in the null hypothesis.
-The result is the number of standard errors between the two.
+The result is the number of [[Standard Error|standard errors]] between the two.

-First, we construct the normal curve considering the hypothesis:
+First, we construct the [[Normal distribution|normal curve]] considering the hypothesis:

 $$\large n=402,\quad p= 0.5,\quad\sigma=\sqrt{\frac{pq}{402}}=0.0249$$
 Then we take the sample: